rezaqorbani/twitch-chat-insight/README.md

 spark-submit --packages com.datastax.spark:spark-cassandra-connector_2.12:3.4.0,org.apache.spark:spark-sql-kafka-0-10_2.12:3.5.0  ./processing/pysparkScriptLocal.py
 ```

-* In cqlsh you can query the data in the table by using:
+* (optional) In cqlsh you can query the data in the table by using:

 ```sql
 SELECT * FROM twitch_chat_messages;